-An overview of ergonomics and musculoskeletal disorders was conducted by Buckle et al..
-It is mentioned the first step in primary prevention still understands their causes, particularly those that are related to the workplace.
-This collection of in-depth reviews takes into account the issue from system perspectives and several requirements.
+An overview of ergonomics and musculoskeletal disorders was conducted by Buckle et al. It is mentioned that the first step in primary prevention is to understand the causes, particularly those related to the workplace.
+This collection of in-depth reviews considers the issue from multiple perspectives and system requirements.
 It is crucial to evaluate how exposed employees are to recognize risk factors, and suitable techniques are examined.
-Analogously, an examination of psychosocial elements believed to have an indirect role in the issue has also been conducted.
-The final review examines how ergonomics knowledge applied can be to comprehend musculoskeletal disorders in computer-using individuals (31).
+Analogously, an elements examination of psychosocial believed to have an indirect role in the issue has also been conducted.
+The final review examines how ergonomic knowledge can be understand musculoskeletal applied to disorders in individuals who use computers (31)